-In addition to breed, age, and health restrictions of the pets, you are looking at the carrier’s regulations.
+In addition to the breed, age, and health restrictions of the pets, you are looking at the carrier’s regulations.
 Depending on the size of your pet, you might need a custom-made carrier.
 All the airlines have specifications, and they usually are very similar.

 Your pet has to be able to stand and turn around in the carrier comfortably.
 The recommended carrier is made from rigid plastic with a wired door.
 Wired cages are not allowed.
 You are encouraged to place a familiar object like a toy or a blanket with the pet to provide comfort.
 We were lucky to have dog beds that fit perfectly inside the carriers.

 There is also a maximum carrier restriction for size and weight.
 This is also something each airline has available online.
 For Air Transat, 32 kg (70 lb), including the pet and the carrier.
 Luckily, our dogs weigh a lot less than that.

 Another interesting thing I discovered when looking into taking dogs abroad was that you could only have so many pets travelling at the same time.
 Some airlines only allow one pet on board, so if someone else booked their ticket first, you’re out of luck.

 For cargo, there is also a limit.
 Air Transat allows up to four dogs on a flight.
 It’s advisable to book your tickets directly with the airline and check if there are spaces for dogs on the day you want to travel.
 In a way, it’s funny, but I can totally see the reasoning behind it.
 Four dogs might bark, but 10 of them would make a ruckus that would stress them all even more.
 When I booked our flights, no other dogs were travelling, which worked out just fine.

 One of the most frequently asked questions is about the cost.
-For us, the cost breakdown, not including the microchips and rabies, included in CAD$:
+For us, the cost breakdown, not including the microchips and rabies, is included in CAD$:

 - Vet certificate $100